Princeton Program: Princeton in London

 Travel: Students will be responsible for arranging their own travel to and from London.
 Round trip airfare from New York is usually about $1,150.

 Insurance: All students are required to carry health insurance.
 Student health insurance that is valid overseas may be purchased through Princeton University for $950 per semester (2014-15 rate).
 Students who are covered by other insurance plans must confirm that they will be covered while studying abroad..

 Tuition Fee: To be determined (includes UCL tuition for the fall semester, the Princeton Junior Seminar, and some cultural activities).

 Living Expenses: In addition to the tuition fees stated above, your main costs as a student will be living expenses, including accommodations, travel, entertainment, books, and food.
 Estimates vary as to how much these costs might be, as they depend in part on personal taste and circumstances.
-A budget of $5,800 for the fall semester is considered reasonable by UCL.
-This budget is based on an estimate of 220 GBP per week—which includes accommodations (90 GBP-150 GBP); food, toiletries, etc. (40 GBP); entertainment (50 GBP); local travel (10 GBP); and books and equipment (7 GBP).
+A budget of 285 GBP per week is considered reasonable by UCL.
+This budget includes accommodations (90 GBP-150 GBP); food, toiletries, etc. (50 GBP); entertainment (50 GBP); local travel (10 GBP); and books and equipment (10 GBP).

 These estimates do not include funds required for personal travel outside of London and for major purchases.

 Financial aid students who are approved to study abroad in the U.K. may use Princeton University’s financial aid program to meet their expenses.
 Students should read the Study Abroad Information sheet and complete both the Study Abroad Financial Aid Form and the Student Study Abroad Budget Information Form (available at http://www.princeton.edu/main/students/aid/).